-A growing financial services industry with increasing overlap between different national economies, and more complex chains of economic transactions, has fuelled the need for comprehensive AML regulations.
+A fast growing financial services industry with increasing overlap between different national economies, and more complex chains of economic transactions, has fueled the need for comprehensive AML regulations.
 This increase in regulations has also been impacted by the fact that criminals are finding new ways to circumvent AML checks, such as via micro laundering.

 Broadly speaking, money laundering involves three steps:

-Depositing: Getting illegal funds into the legitimate financial system;
+• Depositing: Getting illegal funds into the legitimate financial system;

-Layering: Using transactions to conceal the illicit origin of funds;
+• Layering: Using transactions to conceal the illicit origin of funds;

-Integrating: Making laundered funds available for spending by re-investing them into real estate, financial instruments, or commercial investments.
+• Integrating: Making laundered funds available for spending by reinvesting them into real estate, financial instruments, or commercial investments.

 US anti-money laundering legislation